-When you or a loved one has sustained serious injuries as a result of an accident, it’s important that you know your rights and responsibilities, to help bring justice for your suffering and compensation for your pain.
+When a loved one has died as a result of an accident, it’s important that you know your rights and responsibilities, to help bring justice for your suffering and compensation to your loss.
 The team of personal injury professionals at Murphy & Pressentin can help you recover monetary compensation for the losses to you and your family.
-We also bring you the following information on serious injury claims.
+We also bring you the following information on wrongful death and survival claims.

 WRONGFUL DEATH AND SURVIVAL ACTIONS